 Sewage Enforcement Officers (SEOs) are certified in Pennsylvania by the State Board of Certification of SEOs.
 Once an SEO has attended pre-certification training and has successfully passed a state certification exam, he must maintain his certification by obtaining 15 continuing education credits each certification cycle.

-A certification cycle is two-years long runs from July 1 to June 30 (changed to October 1 to September 30.
+A certification cycle is two-years long runs from October 1 to September 30.
 The current 2020-2022 cycle runs through September 30, 2022 for SEO’s already certified.
 Effective December 2020, those newly certified SEOs’ cycle will alternatively be a rolling 2-year cycle based on their initial date of certification.
 An SEO must have accrued at least 15 CEUs by that date or else risk losing his certification with the Commonwealth.
 Three (3) credits may be rolled-over from the prior cycle (effective Dec 20, 2020).

 CEUs can be earned by attending DEP-approved conference — like previous PASEO Conferences — or, by attending DEP-approved training courses.
 DEP no longer offers the training directly to SEOs but rather relies on approved third-party providers like PASEO to develop & deliver content to the SEO community.
 You can find a list of all DEP approved training sponsors & approved training courses here.